rvben/rumdl/README.md

 ## Overview

-rumdl is a high-performance Markdown linter and fixer that helps ensure consistency and best practices in your Markdown files.
+rumdl is a high-performance Markdown linter and formatter that helps ensure consistency and best practices in your Markdown files.
 Inspired by [ruff](https://github.com/astral-sh/ruff)'s approach to Python linting, rumdl brings similar speed and developer experience improvements to the Markdown ecosystem.